napari/docs/docs/developers/documentation/index.md

 2. Restart your computer.
 On restart, you will be prompted to create a user account for WSL.
 This account is separate from your Windows account, but you can use the same username and password if you wish.
 3. Open up the Ubuntu distribution from the start menu and run `sudo apt update && sudo apt upgrade` to update the distribution.
 4. Install a napari development environment following the [contributor guide](dev-installation) in Ubuntu.
-5. Install some common QT packages and OpenGL `sudo apt install -y libdbus-1-3 libxkbcommon-x11-0 libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-randr0 libxcb-render-util0 libxcb-xinerama0 libxcb-xinput0 libxcb-xfixes0 mesa-utils libglu1-mesa-dev freeglut3-dev mesa-common-dev`.
+5. Install some common QT packages and OpenGL `sudo apt install -y libdbus-1-3 libxkbcommon-x11-0 libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-randr0 libxcb-render-util0 libxcb-xinerama0 libxcb-xinput0 libxcb-xfixes0 mesa-utils libglu1-mesa-dev freeglut3-dev mesa-common-dev '^libxcb.*-dev' libx11-xcb-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev`.
 6. Install an Xserver for Windows [Vcxsrv](https://sourceforge.net/projects/vcxsrv/).
 When launching it, choose the options as default, except tick "disable access control".
 7. Export environment variables (you will need to do this for every new shell you open, unless you add them to your `.bashrc`):